 have a more complete copy of the records.

-Bitcoin is a true peer-to-peer protocol which doesn’t rely on any third party with centralized control, but P2P doesn’t always have to be blockchain-based.
+Bitcoin is a true peer-to-peer protocol that doesn’t rely on any third party with centralized control, but P2P doesn’t always have to be blockchain-based.
 BitTorrent was originally not blockchain-based (before Tron

 acquisition), yet it is considered one of the largest decentralized